 It may be a little boring on the design front, but stainless steel is definitely a safe choice in almost all cases.

 If you do opt for a stainless steel bowl, it is worth looking out for one with a non-slip base or rubber feet to keep it in place.
-These types of dog bowl tend to be quite lightweight and therefore susceptible to a hard kick from your dog if they get a little excitable at mealtime.
+These types of dog bowl tend to be quite lightweight and therefore susceptible to a hard kick from your dog if, like mine, they get a little excitable at mealtime.

 - Ceramic dog bowls

-Ceramic has the beauty of being good looking, durable and naturally cool which keeps food and water fresher for longer.
-They are also easier to clean normally and can be dishwashers safe up to a certain temperature.
+Ceramic has the beauty of being good looking, durable and naturally cool, which keeps food and water fresher for longer.
+They are also easier to clean normally and can be dishwasher safe up to a certain temperature.

 Ceramic bowls are much heavier than steel and plastic bowls.
 This prevents them from being easily flipped or kicked by your dog.
 However, their heaviness can make them more expensive and not suitable for travel.